MattKayDev/StoreIt_App/README.md

-l # Firebase Studio
+# StoreIt App

-This is a NextJS starter in Firebase Studio.
+This is an app which allows for keeping  track of your items within the locations you have.
+You can also share your entire list with friends.

-To get started, take a look at src/app/page.tsx.
+This app is created using NextJS with the Firebase Studio.